dvishal485/flipkart-scraper-api/README.md

 **Disclaimer:** I am not affiliated or linked to flipkart in any way.
 This repository is an exploratory project and not meant for commercial use.

+---

+## Under-Maintainence

+The API link provided has stopped working and a patch for the same is to deploy the API on local machine and set appropriate headers in the fetch request.
+[Refer issue #12](https://github.com/dvishal485/flipkart-scraper-api/issues/12)

+Nevertheless, I won't be shipping Javascript-based patch, but rather rewrite and redesign the project and API in Rust. **It won't affect any end user of the API.** With this decision, a lot of unexpected errors would be addressed and that too with better accuracy.
+[Refer issue #13](https://github.com/dvishal485/flipkart-scraper-api/issues/13).
+This step may take up some time, API will be down till then. *Note: The API's existing hosting may change*

+---

 ![Flipkart API Banner](/banner.png)

 ![Version](https://img.shields.io/badge/dynamic/json?url=https%3A%2F%2Fraw.githubusercontent.com%2Fdvishal485%2Fflipkart-scraper-api%2Fmain%2Fpackage.json&query=%24.version&label=version&color=green)